A screenwriting critique – It can be fun to do one, but it’s not always fun when it’s your script that’s being critiqued.

 Did both readers seem to suggest that your script’s stakes weren’t high enough, and/or your hero didn’t seem to face enough obstacles?
 Well, then, maybe they’re right.

-Take what the reader got wrong… and use it!
+Take what the script notes got wrong and use it

 This is key.
 And this is why I believe there’s value to be found, as a screenwriter, in any coverage I get back on my scripts, whether I feel the script reader hit the mark not.